8 things to know to safely fly Southwest

 Flying Southwest can be a great experience if you know what to expect and plan ahead.
 Remember:

-- Everyone can check 2 free bags and bring 1 carry-on and personal item free
+- Everyone can check two free bags and bring one carry-on and personal item

 - There are no blackout dates for award bookings

 - There are no fees to cancel or change a flight

 - Get the most competitive pricing during a sale